ireaneus/CDI/NTSurveyS4AssignmentPt2.md

 **Read and compare Matthew 22:9 and Luke 14:23.**
 1. In what ways do Luke and Matthew share a missionary interest?

-*Luke and Matthew share a missionary interest by emphasizing the kingdom of God as inclusive and urgent, extending beyond Israel to those marginalized by society.
-Both highlight Jesus’ mission to break cultural barriers and invite all peoples into God’s kingdom.*
+*"Luke and Matthew share a missionary interest by emphasizing the kingdom of God as inclusive and urgent, extending beyond Israel to those marginalized by society.
+Both highlight Jesus’ mission to break cultural barriers and invite all peoples into God’s kingdom."*

 **Read the following verses and tell what they say about each category.**
 1. Women: Luke 7:12, 23:49, 55ff